Perur Pateeswarar Temple, Coimbatore

 Perur Pateeswarar Temple is a Hindu temple dedicated to Lord Shiva located at Perur, in western part of Coimbatore in state of Tamil Nadu in India.
-The temple was built by Karikala chola in 2nd century CE.
+The temple was built by Karikala Chola in 2nd century CE.
 The temple is located on the bank of the Noyyal River and has been patronized by poets like Arunagirinathar and Kachiappa Munivar.
-Lord Shiva, known as ‘Patteeswarar’, is the presiding deity of this temple together with his consort Parvati, who is known as ‘Pachainayaki’.
-The deity is believed to be ‘Swayambu Lingam’ (self-emerged).
+Patteeswarar (Shiva) is the presiding deity of this temple together with his consort Pachainayaki (Parvati).
+The main deity is a Swayambu Lingam.

-Various names for this temple have been used over the years, including, Kamadenupuri, pattipuri, Adhipuri, Daksha Kailasham, Thavasiddhapuram, Gnanapuram, Kalyanapuram, Pirava Neri Thalam, Pasupathipuram, and Melai Chidambaram.
+Various names for the temple have been used over the years, including, Kamadenupuri, Pattipuri, Adhipuri, Daksha Kailasham, Thavasiddhapuram, Gnanapuram, Kalyanapuram, Pirava Neri Thalam, Pasupathipuram, and Melai Chidambaram.

 History

-The temple was built by king Karikala Chola in 2nd century CE, thus making this one of the oldest temple in the state and even India.
-During the rule of Raja Raja Chola I, 'Artha Mahal' and 'Maha Mahal' were constructed.Additional offerings from the Chola king were made on a regular basis and were noted on the walls of the temple.

-History reveals that the great poet Sundarar sung the devotional 'Devaram' song in this temple by the 7th century CE.
-But oddly, while having seven of the 276 temples, Perur Pateeswarar Temple does not appear on the list of Kongu Nadu Padal petra sthalams.

-From the 14th to 17th centuries, the kings from different dynasties like Hosala dynasty, Vijanagara Empire, Nayakkar Kings have contributed immense donations for the maintenance of this temple.
-The famous 'Kanaga Sabhai' was built around the 17th century, by Azhagathiri Nayakkar of Madurai.

-By 18th century CE, the primary deities were renovated and also a Mahal for the 63 Nayanmaars were raised.
-By the 20th century, the Kalyana Mahal and the front Mahal were constructed, and the tower was renovated as well.
+The temple was built by the Chola emperor Karikala in the 2nd century CE.
+Further contributions were made by Imperial Cholas in late 10th & early 11th centuries.

 Architecture

-This temple has several gopurams and halls, famous of which is, 'Kanaka Sabha', the one with the golden statue of Nataraja.
+Perur Pateeswarar Temple has several gopurams and halls, notably the Kanaka Sabha, which contains a golden statue of Nataraja.
 The ceiling is covered in a network of stone chains, and the pillars are decorated with carvings of Shiva in his different forms.

-There is a Patti Vinayagar shrine, dedicated to Ganesha.
-The Arasambalavanar Shrine dedicated to Shiva at the spot where Shiva is believed to have performed his Thandav under a peepul tree.
-There are also statues of Gajasamhara, Virabhadra, Bikshadana, Oordhva Thandava, Saraswati with Veena.
-The sacred trees associated with temple are the palm and tamarind trees, called Irava Panai and Pirava Puli.

 Culture

-Every year the temple celebrates a classical dance week, typically Bharata Natyam.
-Dance schools from all across the city, including those from foreign cities, perform in front of the audience, each wowing them with their prowess and talent.
-The temple is believed to be one of the places where Shiva is believed to have performed Ananda Thandavam.
+Every year, the temple celebrates a classical dance week, typically Bharata Natyam.
+The temple is believed to be one of the places where Shiva performed Ananda Thandavam.